 The figure shows the formation of magnetic flux lines around a current-carrying wire.
 The normal of the plane containing the flux lines are parallel to normal of a cross-section of a wire.

-The figure shows the formation of varying magnetic flux lines around a wire wound varying current-carrying coil.
+The figure shows the formation of varying magnetic flux lines around a wire-wound.
 The interesting part is that reverse is also true, when a magnetic flux line fluctuates around a piece of wire, a current will be induced in it.
 This was what Michael faraday found in 1831 which is the fundamental working principle of electric generators as well as transformers.

 Parts of a Single-phase Transformer